Table of Contents

 Adopting New Technology

-1) A business upgrades its software to make work faster and more efficient
+1) A business upgrades its software to make it work faster and more efficiently

 2) Companies introduce automation tools to reduce manual tasks